postcss/benchmark/README.md

 Various benchmarks to have feedback about [PostCSS] perfomance.

-All results below was runned on node 10.4.1, Fedora 28, Intel Core i7-8550U, 16 GB RAM and SSD:
+All results below was runned on Node 14.10.1, Fedora 32, Intel Core i7-1065G7, 16 GB RAM and SSD:

 [PostCSS]: https://github.com/postcss/postcss